Claremont-HvZ-Web-Team/claremontHvZ/README.md

 whenever new changes are merged in (Git will automatically run any script `claremontHvZ/.git/hooks/post-merge` after every merge).

+Unfortunately, Django's development server is unreasonably finicky here and will only serve static files from within each subapp's static folders.
+If you find that the development server isn't serving the stylesheets you've compiled, copy all the css from `site/static/styles` to the `site/claremontHvZ/HVZ/HVZ/main/static/styles` folder.
+I wrote a half-baked script that simplified things for me, but may or may not work on your machine.

+    python manage.py collectstatic
+    python manage.py compilecss

+should be all you need to run to both compile all the sass into css and copy all the css files into the static folders of the subapps, ready for Django's dev server to find them.
+Sometimes you need to delete old css files from the subapp static directories.
+It's imperfect.

 ### Running a development version of the server

 To run a development version of the server: